Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Jon Stewart is often associated with the Enneagram Type 7, known as The Enthusiast.
+            "text": "Jon Stewart is often associated with the Enneagram type 7, known as The Enthusiast.
 This type is characterized by a thirst for adventure, the desire for personal freedom, and an attempt to avoid pain.
 It should be noted that this is based on public data and not confirmed directly by Jon Stewart."
           },
           "name": "What is Jon Stewart's Enneagram type?"
         }